-IBTC Segments 1 - 3 consists of two phases of construction of toll improvements of independent utility from the Interchange with SH 365 near FM 3072 / Dicker Road to I-2 and from the Valley View Interchange to FM 493 for project length of 13.2 miles.
+IBTC Segments 1 - 3 consists of two phases of construction of non-toll improvements of independent utility from the Interchange with 365 Toll near FM 3072 / Dicker Road to I-2 and from the Valley View Interchange to FM 493 for project length of 13.2 miles.

 Phase 1 construction will consist of Segment 1 and 2 being initially built as a frontage road non-toll facility, while constructing Segment 3 as a 1+1 lane connector road (1 lane each way) for connection between the Valley View Interchange and FM 493.
-Phase 2 construction (to be later undertaken by the HCRMA) will consist of 2+2 or 3+3 tollroad main lanes.
+A future Phase 2 construction will consist of 3+3 main lanes, grade separations, and direct connectors to I-2.

-4.1 IBTC: Review of 2017 Activities
+4.1 IBTC: Review of 2018 Activities

-- Environmental Documents (60% complete) obtained EA Classification late 2017, and proceeding with an EA document; - ROW Documents (75% complete) with 25% of all project ROW parcels (representing most of the area north of Donna Reservoirs) acquired; - PS&E (50% complete) and currently on hold pending environmental classification; and - Expended \$120,594 in 2017 with the following breakout: advanced planning (\$11,862), design (\$100,133), ROW/acquisition (\$8,599), construction.
+- Environmental Documents (85% complete)- obtained EA Classification late 2017, and proceeding with an EA document and have completed all fieldwork and in the process of finalizing technical reports; - ROW Documents (75% complete) with 25% of all project ROW parcels (representing most of the area north of Donna Reservoirs) acquired; - PS&E (50% complete) and currently on hold pending environmental clearance; and - Expended \$465,589.02 in through October 2018 with the following breakout: advanced planning (\$455,831), design (\$9,758), ROW/acquisition (\$0), and construction (\$0).